Leroy Comrie: Controversy

 In 2007, Leroy Comrie was tangentially associated with a controversy regarding the dismissal of Council Member Charles Barron's chief of staff, Viola Plummer.
 Following a heated committee meeting on a bill co-naming a street in Brooklyn after Robert "Sonny" Carson, Plummer exited city hall and spoke to a small group in the plaza that included reporters.
 Plummer, a resident of Comrie's district, threatened to end Comrie's career and politically "assassinate" Comrie.
 These statements, taken in the light of the 2003 assassination of Council Member James Davis, led City Council Speaker Christine Quinn to arrange for an NYPD escort for Comrie and to dismiss Plummer.
 Plummer filed suit in federal court for violation of her First Amendment right to free speech but the claims were dismissed.
 During this trial Comrie testified that he felt "physically threatened" but took no personal actions to protect himself.

 In 2011, Comrie made headlines when he chose not to renew the membership of the Chairperson of Queens Community Board 12.
 Adjoa Gzifa, chairperson of the board for three years, speculated that the decision came when she declared her opposition to numerous high-profile street renaming proposals supported by then-Councilman Comrie, including slain officer John Scarangella and Sean Bell.
 Since her removal, Ms. Gzifa has reconciled with Comrie and even partnered with him on numerous initiatives.

 Personal life

 Comrie has been married to Marcia Moxam since 1990.
 They have two children.
-He is a lifelong member of Saint Alban the Martyr Episcopal Church, where he served as a layperson, vestryman and chalice administrator.
+He is a lifelong member of Saint Albans the Martyr Episcopal Church, where he served as a layperson, vestryman and chalice administrator.